makrai/notes/rogers2002-bertology.md

   * 25% faster training speed while reaching similar accuracy to the original BERT on GLUE tasks

-## 5.2 Improvements to the training regime

-* Liu+ (2019b): benefits of large-batch training: with 8k examples both the language model perplexity and downstream task performance are improved.
-They
-* You+ (2019): with a batch size of 32k BERT’s training time can be signifcreduced with no degradation in performance
-* Zhou+ (2019): normalization of the trained [CLS] token stabilizes the training and slightly improves performance on text classification tasks
-* recursive training (Gong+ 2019)
-  * since self-attention patterns in higher and lower layers are similar, the
-  * shallower version is trained first and then the trained parameters are copied to deeper layers.
-Such a "warm-start" can lead to a 25% faster training without sacrificing performance

 ## 5.3 Pre-training BERT

 * original BERT is a bidirectional Transformer pre-trained on two tasks: next sentence prediction (NSP) and masked language model (MLM)
 * alternative training objectives
 * How to mask
-    * Raffel+ (2019) systematically experiment with corruption rate and corrupted span length
+  * Raffel+ (2019) systematically experiment with
+    corruption rate and corrupted span length
-    * Liu+ (2019b) propose diverse masks for training examples within an epoch,
+  * Liu+ (2019b): diverse masks for training examples within an epoch,
   * Baevski+ (2019) mask every token in a sequence instead of a random selection
   * Clinchant+ (2019) replace the MASK token with [UNK] token, to help the model learn a representation for unknowns that could be useful for translation
   * Song+ (2020) maximize the amount of information available to the model by conditioning on both masked and unmasked tokens, and letting the model see how many tokens are missing
 * What to mask
-  * full words instead of word-pieces (Devlin+ 2019; Cui+ 2019).
-Similarly, we
+  * full words instead of word-pieces (Devlin+ 2019; Cui+ 2019)
   * spans rather than single tokens (Joshi+ 2020), predicting how many are missing (Lewis+ 2019)
   * phrases and named entities (Sun+ 2019b)